Table of Contents

 In most organizations, all these executive roles are inward-facing, which is a stark contrast to the CMO, who has control over how the public interacts with the brand.
 Traditionally this difference has made the CMO position ‘fluffy.’

 But, traditionalist CMOs who rely on soft brand awareness metrics are becoming a thing of the past.

-The funny thing is, Harvard is the most generous report out there regarding this statistic!
+The funny thing is, Harvard is the most helpful report out there regarding this statistic!
 There are additional research studies that record the average CMO lasting as little as 18 months.

-Let me state this unpopular, yet accurate opinion; the majority of executives outside of marketing do not understand or know very little about marketing.
+Let me state this unpopular yet accurate opinion; most executives outside of marketing do not understand or know very little about marketing or outsource marketing.

 They surmise its importance but have no way to gauge what works and what is wasting money.
 So, when it comes down to budget season, marketing gets the cleaver.